-The Role of Emotions in Traditional Chinese Medicine
+The Impact of Emotions on Health in Traditional Chinese Medicine

 It is only recently that Western medicine has started to acknowledge the importance of emotions in our general health.
 Numerous studies have shown that negative feelings such as anger, bitterness or even stress, constantly stimulate our sympathetic nervous system.
 Unfortunately, over a long period this abnormal pattern, not only weakens our immune system but produces deep changes in the body’s internal structure leading to serious disease in the future.